-- BLUESKILLS (West Med)220- It promotes opportunities for "Blue" marine and maritime careers by developing skills, exchanging knowledge and valorising research for more sustainable Mediterranean Sea.
-Its aim is to develop new curricula and increase employability in the marine and maritime sectors. - BLUEGROWTH INTERREG MED (North Med) 221- is the continuation of InnoBlueGrowth Interreg MED horizontal project (2016-2019) and aims to disseminate capitalized results and knowledge but also to create new knowledge, through dialogue among researchers, higher education, decision makers, representative of EU, national, regional, local institutions, stakeholders, citizens for evidence-based policy making as well as identify and implement new and best practices.
-Within its network, a number of projects related to research and innovation may be found (e.g. IBLUE, 4HELIX+) - MEDITERRANEAN NEW CHANCE (MEDNC) (Regional) 222- brings together a network of stakeholders working towards the socio-professional integration of young people in the Mediterranean region.
+- BLUESKILLS (West Med)- It promotes opportunities for "Blue" marine and maritime careers by developing skills, exchanging knowledge and valorising research for more sustainable Mediterranean Sea.
+Its aim is to develop new curricula and increase employability in the marine and maritime sectors. - BLUEGROWTH INTERREG MED (North Med) - is the continuation of InnoBlueGrowth Interreg MED horizontal project (2016-2019) and aims to disseminate capitalized results and knowledge but also to create new knowledge, through dialogue among researchers, higher education, decision makers, representative of EU, national, regional, local institutions, stakeholders, citizens for evidence-based policy making as well as identify and implement new and best practices.
+Within its network, a number of projects related to research and innovation may be found (e.g. IBLUE, 4HELIX+) - MEDITERRANEAN NEW CHANCE (MEDNC) (Regional) - brings together a network of stakeholders working towards the socio-professional integration of young people in the Mediterranean region.
 Promoting capacity-building activities and stimulating innovation.
-Improving the socio-professional integration of young people, in particular of NEETs and young women. - MedSkippers (Regional)223 aims to create sustainable professional networks across the Mediterranean Sea, to improve training and recognition of professional skippers of Small Commercial Vessels (SCV) with the ultimate goal of boosting charter and nautical tourism, a mature and continuously growing sub-sector, further using it as a vehicle to attract youth towards maritime professions in support of the EU's Blue Growth policy. - Youth Employment in Ports of the Mediterranean (YEP MED) (Regional)224 this project has the objective to better match the labour market skills needs and dual TVET offers in the Mediterranean port industry in order to contribute to jobs creation, especially for NEETs and women.
-YEP MED will adapt 9 training curricula to the actual needs of the productive sectors, introducing personalized monitoring to students and creating training courses that address environmental issues. - iSOL-MET (Regional)225 the overall objective of the iSOL-MET project is to bridge the gap between shipping world requirements, in respect to human resources soft skills and competences, through developing innovative educational material on the case study methodology. - CMES-WestMED (West Med)226 the main objective of this project is to establish a sustainable network of Maritime Education and Training Institutes, Public Authorities and Private actors of the maritime transport sector in the Western Mediterranean.
+Improving the socio-professional integration of young people, in particular of NEETs and young women. - MedSkippers (Regional) aims to create sustainable professional networks across the Mediterranean Sea, to improve training and recognition of professional skippers of Small Commercial Vessels (SCV) with the ultimate goal of boosting charter and nautical tourism, a mature and continuously growing sub-sector, further using it as a vehicle to attract youth towards maritime professions in support of the EU's Blue Growth policy. - Youth Employment in Ports of the Mediterranean (YEP MED) (Regional) this project has the objective to better match the labour market skills needs and dual TVET offers in the Mediterranean port industry in order to contribute to jobs creation, especially for NEETs and women.
+YEP MED will adapt 9 training curricula to the actual needs of the productive sectors, introducing personalized monitoring to students and creating training courses that address environmental issues. - iSOL-MET (Regional) the overall objective of the iSOL-MET project is to bridge the gap between shipping world requirements, in respect to human resources soft skills and competences, through developing innovative educational material on the case study methodology.

-BLUE SKILLS countries covered: Algeria, Italy, Malta, Mauritania, Morocco, Libya, Portugal, Spain, France, Tunisia BLUEGROWTH INTERREG MED countries covered: Spain, France, Italy, Croatia, Greece, Montenegro, Albania, Malta, Cyprus
+&lt;sup>272 BLUE SKILLS countries covered: Algeria, Italy, Malta, Mauritania, Morocco, Libya, Portugal, Spain, France, Tunisia BLUEGROWTH INTERREG MED countries covered: Spain, France, Italy, Croatia, Greece, Montenegro, Albania, Malta, Cyprus

-222 MEDITERRANEAN NEW CHANCE (MEDNC) countries covered: Algeria, Egypt, France, Lebanon, Morocco, Portugal, Spain and Tunisia
+&lt;sup>274 MEDITERRANEAN NEW CHANCE (MEDNC) countries covered: Algeria, Egypt, France, Lebanon, Morocco, Portugal, Spain and Tunisia

-223 MedSkippers countries covered: Algeria, Croatia, Cyprus, Egypt, France, Greece, Israel, Italy, Lebanon, Malta, Montenegro, Serbia, Slovenia, Spain, Tunisia and Türkiye
+&lt;sup>275 MedSkippers countries covered: Algeria, Croatia, Cyprus, Egypt, France, Greece, Israel, Italy, Lebanon, Malta, Montenegro, Serbia, Slovenia, Spain, Tunisia and Turkey

-224 Youth Employment in Ports of the Mediterranean (YEP MED) countries covered: Spain, Italy, Lebanon, Egypt, Tunisia, France, Jordan
+&lt;sup>276 Youth Employment in Ports of the Mediterranean (YEP MED) countries covered: Spain, Italy, Lebanon, Egypt, Tunisia, France, Jordan

-225 iSOL-MET countries covered: France, Bulgaria, Türkiye, Romania, Poland and Greece
+&lt;sup>277 iSOL-MET countries covered: France, Bulgaria, Turkey, Romania, Poland and Greece